jlwalkerlg/blog/content/posts/software-development/brain-dump-ddd-and-clean-architecture.md

 user.AcceptInvitation(invitation.Id);
 ```

-However, this marginally leaks implementation details and doesn’t express the domain language as strongly as the following.
+However, this marginally leaks implementation details and doesn't express the domain language as strongly as the following.

 ```csharp
 user.AcceptInvitation(invitation);